-These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
+• These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
 Patients were then signposted to the relevant support service.

-The practice's uptake for the cervical screening programme was 79%, which was comparable to the local CCG average of 84% and national average of 82%.
+The percentage of the practice's female patients aged 25 to 64 years who had attended cervical screening within the target period (3.5 or 5.5. year coverage) was 78%.
+This was comparable to the local CCG average of 78% and national average of 74%.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
+The practice had systems to help ensure results were received for all samples sent for the cervical screening programme and that the practice had followed up women who were referred as a result of abnormal results.

-Childhood immunisation rates for the vaccinations given were higher than clinical commissioning group (CCG) averages.
-For example, childhood immunisation rates for the vaccinations given to five year olds ranged from 92% to 98% compared to the local CCG averages which ranged from 82% to 95%.
+Childhood immunisation rates for the vaccinations given were comparable with local clinical commissioning group (CCG) averages.
+For example, childhood immunisation rates for the vaccinations given to five year olds ranged from 84% to 98% compared to the local CCG averages which ranged from 82% to 95%.